 Something that put it into perspective for me was this quote from author and podcast host, David Barr Kirtley.
 He says, “Wanting to be a writer and not wanting to be rejected is like wanting to be a boxer and not wanting to get punched.”

 Rejection is a major component of both writing and life.
 We have to take chances or we’ll just stagnate and never do anything.
 You can’t let rejection devastate you and make you afraid to put yourself out there.
-One of the most important life lessons we can learn is how to bounce back from rejection and persevere, aka keep going no matter what tries to stop you.
+One of the most important life lessons we can learn is how to deal with rejection and persevere, aka keep going no matter what tries to stop you.

 Perseverance is crucial to our growth and getting the things we want out of life.
 “Perseverance is just a way of being in the world,” says author/jazz musician Adam Cole.
 “It’s not so much an act as an agreement, a change in perspective.
 When you understand your relationship to rejection, and you continue on, you’re persevering, no matter the results and no matter how you feel.”

-Because while you may not become best friends with rejection, dealing with it head-on will take away its power and empower you in the process.
+Because, while you may not become best friends with rejection, but knowing how to deal with rejection will remove its power and empower you in the process.

 Identify Your Feelings

-Rejection is multifaceted—not only can it come from many different sources, it can inspire a myriad of feelings such as anger, sadness, confusion, loneliness, anxiety, and fear.
+Rejection is multifaceted—not only can it come from many different sources, but it can also inspire a myriad of feelings such as anger, sadness, confusion, loneliness, anxiety, and fear.